mobgen/halo-documentation/docs/ios/notifications/ios_advanced_firebase_usecases.md

 ---
-title: Advanced Firebase Use Cases
+title: Advanced Firebase use cases
-keywords: ios, notifications, firebase
-last_updated: October 18, 2017
-tags: [notifications]
-sidebar: ios_sidebar
-toc: false
-permalink: ios_advanced_firebase_usecases.html
-folder: ios
 ---

 ## Advanced Firebase Use Cases

 The Halo Push add-on module make usage of the Firebase libraries, including setting up their configuration and downloading the complete set of Firebase libs in order to be available for the developer by just by importing / referencing the required file.
 That helps on easing the setup process of the push notifications by taking care internally of the Firebase dependencies and setup.

 ### External Configuration